gemini-cli-extensions/cloud-sql-mysql-observability/DEVELOPER.md

     The CLI will prompt you to confirm the installation.
 Accept it to proceed.

 4.  **Testing Changes:** After installation, start the Gemini CLI (`gemini`).
-    You can now interact with the `alloydb` tools to manually test your changes against your connected database.
+    You can now interact with the `cloud-sql-mysql-observability` tools to manually test your changes against your connected database.

 ## Testing